 Cryptococcus neoformans is an encapsulated yeast found in soil or bird excrement that causes invasive infections less frequently than Candida.
 Cryptococcus neoformans most often causes meningitis in immunocompromised patients.

 Molds cause fewer infections than yeasts because they affect patients with severely suppressed immune systems.
 The most common molds that cause clinical infections are the Aspergillus species.
 Aspergillus is a ubiquitous mold that grows well on a variety of substrates, including soil, water, decaying vegetation, and organic debris.
 Common species of Aspergillosis infections are: (1) A. fumigatus, (2) A. flavus, and (3) A. niger.
 The term aspergillosis may be broadly defined as a spectrum of diseases attributed to allergy, colonization, or tissue invasion.
-Invasive infections with Aspergillus are associated with a ...
+Invasive infections with Aspergillus are associated with a high ...